Motor Control Strategies In The Management Of Stenosis – Case Study

 After 3 months of physiotherapy, initially with a frequency of once a week for 5 weeks, later reduced to once every 2 weeks, Allison can now walk distances of 1km without pain.
 Her body awareness is now better and no longer stands in a swayed back posture.

-This case illustrates the effectiveness of a multi-approach system in solving this client’s back pain.
+This case illustrates the effectiveness of a multi-approach system in solving this client’s stenosis.
 In this instance, the role of manual therapy was to prepare the structures to adopt the new more neutral posture by increasing flexibility and “give” in the soft tissues and facet joints.

 The improvement gained from the above cannot be sustained if the poor motor control present in Allison was not addressed.
-The role of transversus abdominus and multifidus is well documented and understood.
+Moreover, the role of the transversus abdominus and multifidus.
 However, recent literature has shown that the pelvic floor and the pattern of breathing are just as important in the stabilisation system.
 A good analogy is to liken the trunk to a soft-drink can.
 The top of the can is the diaphragm, the bottom of the can is the pelvic floor and the side, transversus abdominus.
 The multifidus stabilizes the spine at the intervertebral level.

 The idea of stabilisation (apart from the multifidus) is to increase the intraabdominal pressure within the abdominal cavity.
 This is only possible if transversus can contract in a system where there is good tone in the pelvic floor and normal functioning of the diaphragm.